 Filler blocks are not allowed within host logical blocks.
-Filler blocks are only allowed between the end of a host logical block, filemark, or setmark and the beginning of the next host logical block, filemark, or setmark.
+Filler blocks are only allowed between the end of a host logical block, filemark, or setmark and the beginning of the beginning of the next host logical block, filemark, or setmark.